subshell/helm-charts/charts/sophora-server/README.md

 ## Notable Changes

+## 2.5.1
+This version updates the pre-stop hook to version 2.1.0 which is required when using Sophora 6.
+It is still compatible with previous versions of Sophora.

 ## 2.5.0

 This version of the Chart now supports deploying a second Ingress with the purpose to host the gRPC API, which is coming in Sophora 6.